Tuckermorin/Project-Two/README.md

 Focused trade journaling with IPS‑weighted scoring.

+What's new:
+- Alpha Vantage ticker search in the New Trade form (typeahead powered by SYMBOL_SEARCH).
+- API factor auto‑fetch once a symbol is chosen.
+- Ollama tool‑calling for market lookups during AI analysis.

 ## UI Snapshots
 The A.I. is used once a trade is entered and scored based off an Investment Policy.